sjtower/super-lunk-world/notes.md

 1. does TNT survive a fall on top of a PB?
 1. fire spreads kitty corner, can we slow down burn this way?
 1. lava only burns bushes when on top of bush - bush next to lava survives.
 We can use this like a bush fuse delay
+1. race TNT to end/exit
+1. mine on one-tile column - can you trigger mine and jump out of way and back to same spot?

 #Olmec
 1. Giddyup!
 Ride olmec through the level! dodge laval, upper-deckers.
 Don't get crushed!